E-bike Laws in the UK

 Using an e-bike can make commuting and riding faster and more fun, and makes cycling accessible to more people.
 It’s important to be aware of the laws surrounding electric bikes: what you can and can’t ride, and where.
 EU law EN15194 has been standardised in the UK since April 2015, giving e-bikes a fairly clear definition.
 This article explains the rules and provides the information you need to ride on and off-road in the UK.

-What is an EAPC?
+What Counts as an EAPC?

 Your bike will be classified as an EAPC, or an ‘Electrically Assisted Pedal Cycle’ if it meets the following requirements: